Find It Locally

 Farm work is treated differently than other work in federal and state wage and hour laws.
 Those performing farm work – as strictly defined in federal and state law – are exempt from overtime, and in Massachusetts those doing this work are also subject to a lower agricultural minimum wage.
 Most farm employers take advantage of one or more of these exemptions – but there’s a catch: it’s often hard to tease apart what is and what isn’t included in the definition of farm work.

 Both federal and state laws define farm work in a manner that leaves ample room for interpretation by different enforcement officials and courts.
 If farm employers choose not to pay their employees overtime or minimum wage, they must assume responsibility for ensuring that these employees are only doing work that is legally considered to be farm work.
-This is risky when employees perform job duties that are in legal gray areas with regard to their categorization as farm work.
-Recent enforcement and court decisions at the federal and the state level have surprised farmers with their interpretations, and some farms have had to pay steep fines and back wages as a result.
+Employers assume legal risk when these employees perform job duties that are in legal gray areas with regard to their categorization as farm work.

 The federal definition of farm work